wlakom/gravemap-osm/README.md

 (Wyszukiwarka grobów na OpenSreetMap)
 ---
-I am a beginner user of GitHub.
-I would like to develop this repository, but I do not know how to do it.

 Things to do:

 1. "sector:name-N" is not visible.
 Get always class="ng-hide|".
 Every letter matches except "N".
 Probably confused with "Null".